- You can only ship prescription drugs when it's done by entities that are registered with the DEA

 Every state in the US has its own unique regulations and, as such, it’s important to confirm the standing laws and regulations regarding mailing medications.
 You can also find out more from the particular shipping courier you intend on using.

 How to Send Prescription Drugs Through the Mail

-Mailing prescription drugs is something that requires a deep understanding of the Federal, state, and local laws that govern it.
+Mailing prescription drugs requires a deep understanding of the Federal, state, and local laws that govern it.
 Here are the steps you should take in order to mail prescription medications safely and legally.

-- Visit the courier website and search for content as it relates to shipping prescription medications.
+- Visit the courier website and search for content related to shipping prescription medications.

 - Read up on the rules and regulations applicable to your state of residence, as well as Federal and local laws.
 This way, you’ll be able to better understand what is legal and what’s not before mailing the medications.

 - Familiarize yourself with the many codes that are used in regulating the mailing of prescription drugs.

 - Follow all applicable Federal, state, and local laws and regulations, including the Consumer Product Safety Commission and the Poison Prevention Packaging Act of 1970.